 Its striking Cathedral dating back to 1639 is a place of pilgrimage and millions of people make the arduous journey there on foot from all over the country at the beginning of every August.
-Its sacred black Madonna, La Negrita, draws people all year round, and it is a great place to break up your journey and see the most important religious monument in the country.
+In Orosi, its sacred black Madonna, La Negrita, draws people all year round.
+And it is a great place to break up your journey and see the most important religious monument in the country.

-Out of Cartago you don’t have to drive far before you reach the beautiful valley of Orosi, with the River Reventazon carving its way through the valley floor.
+Out of Cartago you don’t have to drive far before you reach the beautiful Orosi Valley.
+With the River Reventazon carving its way through the valley floor.
 One of the area’s best views can be found at the Sanchiri Hotel and Restaurant.
-Start your day with a traditional breakfast, ‘gallo pinto’, as you look down across the sweeping hills as birds of prey circle the skies above.
+Start your day with a traditional breakfast, ‘gallo pinto’.
+Look down across the sweeping hills as birds of prey circle the skies above.
 Then on to Costa Rica’s oldest church in constant use, the picture postcard Iglesia de San José de Orosi.
 With its beautifully manicured gardens and simple interior, it has character and charm that make it extremely special, and worth visiting.
-The Orosi Valley is full of historical, cultural, and natural wonders that give you an insight in to the real Costa Rica.
+The Orosi Valley is full of historical, cultural, and natural wonders.
+Truly gives you an insight in to the real Costa Rica.

 After passing through small, colorful towns, rickety bridges over the snaking river, and hills covered in coffee plantations, you eventually reach the Tapanti National Park.
 Covering several thousand hectares of rainforest and protected wildlife zones, many endangered animal species can be found here.
 Tapirs, wildcats, and white-faced monkeys are some of the most sought after viewings here.
 A steep track leads you past a variety of short hiking trails and up to the spectacular waterfall viewpoint.
-The trails vary from clambering over huge tree roots in the hills through the jungle, to walking on flat paths to the side of the fast-flowing river.
-Well-equipped with restrooms, barbeque stands, and a small restaurant, this is a great place to see the area’s lush vegetation and natural surroundings.
+The trails vary from clambering over huge tree roots in the hills through the jungle.
+Also walking on flat paths to the side of the fast-flowing river.
+I is well-equipped with restrooms, barbeque stands, and a small restaurant.
+This is a great place to see the area’s lush vegetation and natural surroundings.